AshwinSundar/ashwinsundar/content/posts/complexity.md

 I soon became consumed with other projects, so some somewhat unacceptable site bugs lingered.
 The site was only accessible at `http://`, for example.
 Secure HTTP was not being proxied correctly by the dual `nginx` services.
 After finding some time revisit the setup, it appeared as if it could be bandaged together by updating the `nginx.conf` file inside the Docker container.

 But this was incorrect.
 Since some months had gone by, I had forgotten about the second `nginx.conf` file lurking in `/etc/config/nginx/sites-available/ashwinsundar` on the Raspberry Pi.
 This file has been created manually and then forgotten about, since it didn't live in version control or my normal line-of-sight.
-After several hours of futile debugging of the Docker `nginx.conf`, I discovered this second config file...and decided that this was enough.
+After several hours of futile debugging of the Docker `nginx.conf`, I discovered this second config file . . . and decided that this was enough.
 It was time for a v.3.

 `mermaid diag of current v3`